tessercat/daoistic-book/daodejing/01/english.md

 Words can be defined,
 but it's not a normal word.

-Nameless, the architect of heaven and earth, named, the author of everything.
+Nameless, it's the author of heaven and earth, named, it explains everything.

 So be objective to observe its subtleties, be subjective to discover how to describe it.